adavila0703/sudoku-solvers/README.md

 # sudoku-solvers
-> Sudoku solvers using a recursive algorithm in multiple languages.
+> Sudoku solvers in multiple languages using a recursive algorithm.
 * C
 * C++
 * C#